Thibault-Berthet/Kanap-Store/README.md

 Good morning, good evening,

-Welcome to the front-end code of the Kanap sofa store site, I was able to write the JavaScript necessary for the dynamism of the site.
+Welcome to the code of the Kanap sofa store site, I was able to write the JavaScript necessary for the dynamism of the site.

 The site allows you to choose your sofa, add it to the cart, modify your cart and order, with JavaScript.